MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Return Values
 * Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
-   * userAddedAsset (boolean) - If true, the file was added by the user.
-If false, the file is one of Misty's system files.
+   * userAddedAsset (boolean) - If `true`, the file was added by the user.
+If `false`, the file is one of Misty's system files.

-### SaveAudioAssetToRobot
+### SaveAudioAssetToRobot (Byte Array String)
 Saves an audio file to Misty.
 Maximum size is 3 MB.

 Endpoint: POST {robot-ip-address}/api/audio

-#### Option 1
 Parameters
-- FileName (string) - Name of the audio file to upload.
+- FileName (string) - The name of the audio file to upload.
 This command accepts all audio format types, however Misty currently cannot play OGG files.
 - DataAsByteArrayString (string) - The audio data, passed as a string containing a byte array.
-- ImmediatelyApply (boolean) - True or False.
-Specifies whether Misty immediately plays the uploaded audio file.
+- ImmediatelyApply (boolean) - Optional.
+A value of `true` tells Misty to immediately play the uploaded audio file, while a value of `false` tells Misty not to play the file.
-- OverwriteExisting (boolean) - True or False.
-Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.
+- OverwriteExisting (boolean) - Optional.
+A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

 ```json
 {